rhysd/wain/README.md

 - Add sufficient tests to all libraries and fuzz tests for parsers
 - Pass all [spec tests][wasm-test-suite]
 - Add benchmarks to track performance
-- Introduce internal representation to execute instructions more efficiently
+- Introduce an intermediate representation to execute instructions more efficiently
 - Add documentation for every public APIs

 Please see [the task board](https://github.com/rhysd/wain/projects/1) for current progress.